kevinkamps/Registrar/README.md

 reading from a static config file.
 It can use providers (AWS, WAN and local network) to resolve ips or provide additional tags when the application or service registrates.

 ## Project background
-This project took a lot if inspiration from [Gliderlabs registrator](https://github.com/gliderlabs/registrator).
+This project took a lot of inspiration from [Gliderlabs registrator](https://github.com/gliderlabs/registrator).
 I originally used it but found it to be lacking in resolving ips automatically in a cloud based environment.
 I could have added this functionality to that software but i always wanted to learn GO and decided to give it a go (pun intended).
 My goal was to write something that i could use on my own personal servers as well as for a large customers i work for in a constantly changing high available AWS cloud environment.
 Also i wanted it to be more flexible than the original project.